Azure/AppService/_posts/2021-03-31-Secure resilient site with custom domain.md

 az rest --uri /subscriptions/REPLACE-ME-SUBSCRIPTIONID/resourceGroups/REPLACE-ME-RESOURCEGROUP/providers/Microsoft.Web/sites/REPLACE-ME-APPNAME?api-version=2020-09-01 --method get
 ```

 All the settings of Authentication is defined in a [json structure](https://docs.microsoft.com/azure/app-service/app-service-authentication-how-to#configuration-file-reference).
-There are many options to fine tune the configuration, but below is an extraction of the required settings we need for this scenario.
+There are many options to fine tune the configuration, but below is an extraction of the required settings needed for this scenario.
 Copy this into a file called auth.json:

 ```json
 {